qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 PGP can also be used to verify peoples public keys - by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.

-On keybase this is done by following people.
+On keybase this is done by following people and posting signed messages on other platforms.

 ----

 ## And how does signing work?

-That's where the metaphor stops working.
+That's where the padlock metaphor stops working.
 Ask later :)

 ----